freemansoft/ESP8266-MicroPython/README.md

+This project was tested with version 1.9.1 on a generic ESP8266 board.

 # MicroPython
 Load MicroPython onto your board.
-This project was tested with version 1.9.1 on a generic ESP8266 board.
 See https://joe.blog.freemansoft.com/2022/11/flashing-micropython-onto-generic.html

+# rshell
+This document assumes you use rshell to push and pull changes from your IoT device running micropython

-The default board name is `pyboard`  This means that `rshell` refers to the IOT device file system as `/pyboard`.
+The default board name in `rshell` is `pyboard`  This means that `rshell` refers to the IOT device file system as `/pyboard`.

 # Setup
 1. Install IDE (I use VisualCode)